 Bonus Shinkansen Train Tips:

-• Seat Reservation: If you prefer peace of mind during your journey, it’s best to book a reserved seat in advance, especially for busy travel times (like holidays or weekends).
+- Seat Reservation: If you prefer peace of mind during your journey, it’s best to book a reserved seat in advance, especially for busy travel times (like holidays or weekends).
 This can be done online, at the ticket desk or ticket machines at the Shinkansen Train stations.

-• Food and Drinks: You’ll find food vendors onboard the Shinkansen, but bringing your own snacks and drinks is half the fun!
+- Food and Drinks: You’ll find food vendors onboard the Shinkansen, but bringing your own snacks and drinks is half the fun!
 Don’t forget to try eki-ben (station bento), a delicious boxed meals available at many stations.

 Enjoy the experience!

-Traveling with the Shinkansen is a must-do experience when visiting Japan, and not nearly as difficult as it may seem.
-Also we’ve found the Japanese staff at the train stations very friendly and helpful even with a language barrier.
+Traveling with the Shinkansen train is a must-do experience when visiting Japan, and finding out how and where to buy tickets is not nearly as difficult as it may seem.

+As for the train travel itself, we’ve found that Japanese staff at the train stations are very friendly and helpful even with a language barrier.
 So when in doubt you can always ask for help!
 The trains are super accessible and efficient and using them will make your travel around Japan an absolute breeze, so enjoy!

 P.s. if you want to have a look at our own Shinkansen adventure than check-out the video below or visit us directly on our Youtube Channel @YesandExplore.